 \section{Conclusion}

-~ In this study, the up and down movements of price dynamics at the tick level are modeled by the self and mutually exciting Hawkes processes.
-The variance formulas of the difference between the number of ups and downs are derived in both the non-marked and marked models.
-Under the marked Hawkes model, the formula is presented for both the dependent and independent mark distributions, considering the underlying intensity and counting processes.
-The variance formula is applied to the filtered high-frequency data observed by every 0.1 second; the single kernel Hawkes models fit well to this data.
+~ In this study, the upward and downward movements of price dynamics at the tick level are modeled by self and mutually exciting Hawkes processes.
+The variance formulas for the difference between the number of ups and downs are derived for both the unmarked and marked models.
+Under the marked Hawkes model, a formula is presented for both dependent and independent mark distributions considering the underlying intensity and counting processes.
+The variance formula is applied to the filtered high-frequency data observed every 0.1 second.
+The single kernel Hawkes model fits these data well.

-Through a comparison with realized volatility, we confirm that the Hawkes model adequately measures daily volatility.
-The biggest advantage of Hawkes volatility is intraday volatility, which allows the precise measurement of real-time instantaneous variability in price.
-Intraday Hawkes volatility has a stronger predictive power for daily volatility, which increases with time.
-According to our findings, the importance of intraday Hawkes volatility around 10 o'clock in the stock market outweighs GARCH volatility, a discrete-time volatility prediction model depending on a time series of daily returns up to the last day.
-The Hawkes intraday volatility makes it possible to precisely examine the predictive power of the volatility in the futures market, before the stock market opening, to the stock price volatility after market opening.
-In addition, using the volatility of the pre-market futures as well as the volatility of stocks has an improvement in stock market volatility forecasting.
+By comparing with realized volatility, we confirm that the Hawkes model adequately measures daily volatility.
+The biggest advantage of Hawkes volatility is intraday volatility, which allows the precise measurement of real-time instantaneous price variability.
+The intraday Hawkes volatility has stronger predictive power for daily volatility, which increases with time.
+According to our findings, the importance of the intraday Hawkes volatility approximately 10 AM in the stock market outweighs GARCH volatility, a discrete-time volatility prediction model that depends on a time series of daily returns up to the previous day.
+The intraday Hawkes volatility makes it possible to precisely examine the predictive power of volatility in the futures market before the opening of the stock market, to stock price volatility after market opening.
+In addition, using the volatilities of pre-market futures and stocks improves stock market volatility forecasting.